-Either option will increase your Instagram reach, but if you use Facebook Business Manager you can be much more targeted with who you show your ad to.
+Either option will increase your Instagram reach, but if you use Facebook Business Manager you can be much more targeted with your Instagram ad’s audience reach.

 If you would like to put some money behind a post to increase your exposure, I’d recommend using the insights tab in your Instagram Business account and choosing the post with the highest engagement in the last 7 days.

 …are you?
 And if you aren’t, why not?